MicrosoftDocs/azure-media-services/media-services/latest/encode-concept.md

 ### Encoding samples

-See also the extensive list of coding [Samples](samples-overview.md?amspage=encode-concept) for an encoding.
+See the extensive list of coding [Samples](samples-overview.md?amspage=encode-concept) for encoding.